aweijnitz/ABTestDashboard/README.md

 ABTest Dashboard
 ================

 This is a basic UI to see what is going on in the [ABTestServer.js](https://github.com/aweijnitz/ABTestServer.js).
+Useful for debugging and inspecting the state.
 It is a webapp written using [Angular.js](https://angularjs.org/).